 - Fingerspelling Our Way to Reading

-- Automatic Transcription Trial - Piloting emerging learning technologies
+- Automatic Captioning and Transcription Trial - Piloting emerging learning technologies

 Assessing Auslan Development Tool